-I wrote about our partnership with Francis Ford Coppola Winery last week; I am thrilled to share our first recipe for Braciole.
-Those of you not familiar with Braciole, I like to think of it as a grown-up meatball, and I am sure you are going to enjoy this recipe as much as we do.
-The wine we chose to use with this recipe during cooking, as well as serving, is the Diamond Red Blend.
+I am thrilled to share our first recipe for our partnership with Francis Ford Coppola Winery, for Braciole.
+If you are not familiar with Braciole, I think of it as a grown-up meatball.
+I am sure you are going to enjoy this recipe as much as we do especially when using the Diamond Red Blend in the cooking process as well as serving alongside the finished recipe.

 Simply serve this dish with pasta or polenta as we did.
 I envision you sitting around the table enjoying the wine and the Braciole with loved ones, or even reduce the recipe in half to serve as a romantic dinner for two.
 Maybe on Valentine’s Day?

 Thank you for joining us at the Chez Us table; we love having you here.